Protect Your Kidneys from Stones by Eating a Healthy Diet

 Mind, however, that low-calcium diet can be harmful, too.
 So, to find yourself in a win-win situation, stick with whole food sources of calcium and keep its intake under control.

 High protein diet puts a lot of strain on kidneys requiring them to work a double shift.
 For a person with kidney stones, moderate protein consumption may be the way to go.
 If your doctor has noticed a worsened kidney function in your blood work they might recommend you to switch to plant-based proteins.
 For stone prevention, add more fruit and veggies to every food intake.

 4. Stop eating refined sugar

 If foods that I’ve mentioned before fit into a gray area, refined and processed foods and by-products are definitely the ones you need to avoid altogether in order to prevent kidney stones.
 These foods are harder to process which gives your detoxifying organs additional work to do.
 Cutting down on fast food, refined sugar and sodas will help you prevent the development of bladder stones.

 5. Forget fads

 Diet experiments—and there are plenty of those these days—сan significantly concentrate your urine.
-Low-fat, high-protein, low-carb, and I’m sure a host of other extreme diets, make urine more acidic, increase calcium in the urine, which over time leads to kidney stone formation.
+Low-fat, high-protein, low-carb, and I’m sure a host of other extreme diets, make the urine more acidic, increase calcium in the urine, which over time leads to kidney stone formation.
 It’s much safer to experiment with your training plans than task the patience of your kidneys.

 It’s important to take good care of your kidneys by protecting them from toxins you can avoid and by empowering them with vital nutrients.
 This way we help them help our bodies function as good as possible.